the10thWiz/Rocket/site/guide/20-websockets.md

 ! note: Join and Leave events are optional

   As mentioned above, `join` and `leave` events are not required.
-In order for a client to sucsefully connect, a `join` event handler must sucseed, or no join handlers match.
-Be careful to make sure that the `join` handlers are at least as broad as the `message` handlers.
+If a `join` route matches the request, then it must succeed for the client to connect.
+Otherwise, the request guards for the message handler will be checked.

-In may be the case the `message` is optional, and a `join` handler may be enough.
+The current implementation allows the `message` handler to be optional, as long as there is a matching `join` handler to accept their connection.

+## Authentication

+Any and all authentication should be done with Request Guards, just like everywhere else in Rocket.
+It is highly inadvisable to rely on `join` handlers, since it is possible for a client to connection without triggering a `join` handler.

+To avoid running costly authentication procedures for every message, the request guard can cache tokens in the requests local cache.

+TODO: Example

 ### Mounting event handlers